janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

    error-severity: error
 ~~~

-Additionally, the error-info tag MUST contain a yang-data structure
+Additionally, the error-info tag MUST contain a sx:structure
 entag-value-mismatch-error-info, with mismatch-path set to the
 instance identifier value identifying one of the versioned elements
 that had an entag value mismatch, and mismatch-entag-value set to